 5. Vegan – Every Day Stories

-Following the lives of four individuals from very different backgrounds –
+Following the lives of four people from very different backgrounds –

-an ultra-marathon runner, the wife of a cattle rancher, a food truck owner and an 8-year old vegan girl – who share one thing – a vegan diet.
+an ultra-marathon runner, a food truck owner, the wife of a cattle rancher and an 8-year old vegan girl – who share one thing in common – a vegan diet.
 This spectacular documentary follows the personal journeys of ordinary people, each walking on their own path while following a vegan lifestyle.
 This touching film is sure to poke your emotions, so be prepared to sniff while watching.

 This documentary dives into the connection between animal agriculture and climate change and in the process call out several environmental organizations for ignoring or attempting to hide the facts.
 Cowspiracy will leave you with so many shocking facts about the impact your dinner plate has on the environment, you’ll find it hard not to at least reconsider how you eat.

 Most vegetarian narratives look at least one unique motivations to embrace a plant-based, pitilessness free way of life.
 Be that as it may, Live and Let Live takes a looks at the individuals who are going veggie lover including previous butchers and meat assembly line laborers.
 On the off chance that you are searching for vegetarian narratives with a notably human story, this is the film for you.
 The film highlights unmistakable figures in veganism and basic entitlements including American Social Psychologist Melanie Joy and Australian Philosopher Peter Singer.